CDDLeiden/QSPRpred/docs/features.rst

         :class:`~qsprpred.models.hyperparam_optimization.HyperparameterOptimization`: Base class for hyperparameter optimizers.

         Hyperparameter optimizers are used to optimize the hyperparameters of models.
-        More information may be found in the `hyperparameter optimization tutorial <https://github.com/CDDLeiden/QSPRpred/blob/dev/tutorials/advanced/modelling/hyperparameter_optimization.ipynb>`_.
+        More information can be found in the `hyperparameter optimization tutorial <https://github.com/CDDLeiden/QSPRpred/blob/dev/tutorials/advanced/modelling/hyperparameter_optimization.ipynb>`_.

         .. tab-set::